shawtan/notes/COMP3258notes.md

 # COMP3258 Functional Programming

 ## Functional Programming
+- Programming with first class functions (e.g. map, foldr)
+- Programming with mathematical functions
     - No side-effects
+    - Calling functions with the same arguments results in the same result
     - Computation by applying functions to arguments

 ## Haskell
 ### Prelude